technofocus-pte/fbricadmingovpdepth/Lab Guides/Lab 1/lab 1 - Setting up Environment.md

 ## Task 1 - Enabling the Fabric Trial License

-1. Open a browser and paste the ```https://www.microsoft.com/en-us/microsoft-fabric/getting-started``` URL
+1. Open a browser and paste the ```https://www.microsoft.com/en-us/microsoft-fabric/getting-started``` URL.

 2. Click on "Try for Free"

 ![](./media/image1.png)